PraveenAgnihotry/Polynomial_Regression/README.md

 # Polynomial Regression with Gradient Descent

+## This project was developed as a part of Intelligent Systems: Machine Learning subject, for the Masters in Information and Computer Science (AI specialization) at the University of Luxembourg.

 This project implements **Polynomial Regression** optimized using **Gradient Descent**, built entirely from scratch without using libraries like Scikit-Learn.
 It demonstrates how to manually compute the cost function, gradients, and parameter updates while processing data from a dataset in Excel format.

 ## Features